ezzabuzaid/me/src/content/posts/running-untrusted-javascript-code.md

 featured: 0
 ---

+> [!NOTE]
-**IMPORTANT**: _This is about running JavaScript and TypeScript code only.
-That being said, the writing might also be the direction to run other code in other languages._
+> This is about running JavaScript and TypeScript code only.
+That being said, the writing might also be the direction to run other code in other languages.

 Allowing users to execute their code within your application opens up a world of customization and functionality, yet it also exposes your platform to significant security threats.